 Yuanbao Temple, Chinese temple in North District, Taichung, Taiwan

-The sanctuary was founded in 1791 when the Lai family transported a deity statue from a temple in Zhangzhou to their new settlement in this region.
-Over time, the site grew into an established religious center maintained by descendants of that founding family.
+The temple was founded in 1791 when the Lai family brought a deity statue from Zhangzhou to their new settlement in this area.
+The site gradually became an established religious center, still maintained today by descendants of that founding family.

 The community of curious travelers